shampine/wordplate/README.md

 #wordplate

-This is a clean, minimalist, starter boilerplate built with some of the concepts of the [Gunn/Jerkens wp-boilerplate](https://github.com/GunnJerkens/wp-boilerplate).

-The main key difference is that this one will house WordPress directly, and not as a submodule.
+This is a clean, minimalist, starter boilerplate built with some of the concepts of the [wp-boilerplate](https://github.com/GunnJerkens/wp-boilerplate).
+The main difference between the two is that this one does not use WordPress as a submodule, this is better suited for when you are zipping up a project to deliver to a client.

+## setup

+To get started run `npm install` in the root of the project to install all the node.js dependencies for the Grunt.
+To run grunt use `grunt -v`, if you need to concatenate the javascript for debugging use `grunt dev -v`.

+Copy & edit `wp-config.php.example` to `wp-config.php` and add in credentials for each environment.
+In the WordPress admin activate the wordplate theme.

 ## features

 - Grunt
-- Bootstrap
-- GJ Server Scripts
+- SCSS

-## todo

-- Multi environment config
+- BrowserSync
+- Bootstrap 3.4.3
-- Clean up
+- Gunn/Jerkens bin
+- Non-standard asset directory
+- wp-config outside webroot

 ## license